 She is not interested in the fact that Christine is not able to deny for a time because she would prefer to consciously and actively and thus actually not differently structured.

-Christine is professionally with Barbara Fredrickson, psychologist at the positive emotions and psychophysiology laboratory of the University of North Carolina at Chapel Hill, in Contact Us .
+Christine is in contact with Barbara Fredrickson, psychologist at the positive emotions and psychophysiology laboratory of the University of North Carolina at Chapel Hill.

-She has already written some articles about her work on "Discovering the Best in People" (an entire field of experiments and studies on positive emotions and optimistic basic attitudes) before every thought of any mourning work and since - of course.
+She had already written several articles about their work on “Discovering the best in people” (a whole field of experiments and studies about positive emotions and optimistic attitudes) before even thinking about any grief work, and – of course – she hasn't stopped since.

-The second therapist relies on sport and does not want to accept that the mental pain has caused psychosomatic symptoms to Christine, which leads to the fact that her body does not tolerate more than long walks at the moment.
-In the long run, only right -wing walking can help, Christine can see himself in the film "Run against grief".
+The second therapist advocates for exercise and refuses to accept that Christine's emotional pain has caused psychosomatic symptoms, which mean her body can't tolerate anything more than long walks at the moment.
+She believes that only proper running will help in the long run, something Christine can see for herself in the film "Run Against Grief".

 In the film, a once legendary marathon runner in old age and in the absence of other ideas in hectic training breaks out, destination Berlin marathon, and as his wife, also dies to run away from his grief.
 She is not interested in the fact that Christine's competition between individuals between young people, which is useful in youth, but neither physically, nor mentally or socially useful.